-Once you have your tree service keywords, ads and landing pages dialed in, you’re ready to start maximizing the return from your AdWords spend.
+Once you have your tree service keywords, ads, and landing pages dialed in, you’re ready to start maximizing the return from your Google Ads spend.

 The testing will have given you a good idea of how much you earn (on average) per click.
 Look at how much each click costs you, how many of those clicks turn into customers, and what the average lifetime value of a customer is for your business.
 If that number is positive (you earn more per click than you spend), then spend as much as you can!
 If it’s negative (you lose money with each click) then go back to the drawing board.

-Most tree care business owners don’t know their earnings per click – that’s why they end up spending too much on AdWords and seeing nothing in return.
+Most tree care business owners don’t know their earnings per click – that’s why they end up spending too much on Ads and seeing nothing in return.

-The typical monthly spend for a small tree care business is in the $1,000 to $2,000 range, although it’s not unusual to see budgets up to $10,000 per month.
+The typical monthly spend for a small tree care business is in the $1,000 to $2,500 range, although it’s not unusual to see budgets up to $10,000 per month.
 I know that may seem like a lot to spend on something that many people say just doesn’t work.
-But when AdWords is done correctly, it can have a significant return on investment (ROI) for tree service companies that makes the monthly spend worth every penny.
+But when Google Ads is used correctly, it can have a significant return on investment (ROI) for tree service companies that makes the monthly spend worth every penny.

-When setting an AdWords budget, the key things to look at are:
+When setting a Google Ads budget, the key things to look at are:

 - the expected CPC,